 For this gifted artist the journey he takes with each stone begins as soon as he lifts it from the earth; Bear Romero himself quarries both Arizona ice alabaster and Utah orange alabaster to use for his animal sculptures.
 It is a kinship and connection that feeds directly into his work.
 Bear Romero always allows each stone to reveal to him the animal within.
 “I don’t ever plan out what a piece is going to be,” Romero explains.
 “Each rock has its own form, its own story; it’s better to just let it flow.”

 Bear Romero creates a good number of carved stone bears, standing upright as well as on all fours; he is well-known for his “belly bears,” playful bears with rotund bellies exposed as they lay on their backs trusting the whole world around them.
 Frequently, his bears hold an abalone shell “salmon” in their mouth.
-Over the years Bear Romero has produced buffaloes, ponies, eagles, coyotes and foxes.
-His carved stone animals range from 5” to 20”, weighing from 5 to over 35 pounds.
-[Note: for his larger pieces, Turquoise Tortoise covers shipping costs.]
+His carved stone animals range from 10” to 20” high, weighing from 28 to 65 pounds.

 The clearly recognizable style of the carved stone animals of Bear Romero, with its power, humor, and often the addition of intricate fetish decorations, continues to draw critical acclaim.
 Surprise and joy is the usual response to every Bear Romero carved animal sculpture as each one speaks with its own clear voice.